SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_SDM-300A_Serial_Straight.md

 ### Interface

-On this page you find more information about the interface and driver type for the Rx and Tx.
+On this page you find more information about the interface and connector type for the Rx and Tx.

 ### AUPC